 Later, Tingting went shopping with her mother.
 When choosing the clothes, Tingting no longer held to her viewpoints as before but learned to listen to her mom’s opinion and allowed her mom to give her some advice.
 Once, an assistant said to Dong Xin, “Present-day young people are of character and assertive.
 Your daughter is already this big.
 When she goes shopping with you, she still can listen to your advice.
 It’s not easy and your daughter is really obedient.”
 At these words, Tingting and her mom looked at each other and smiled, and they both clearly knew it was God’s words that changed them.
 They tasted the sweetness in practicing in accordance with God’s word and experienced a happiness they had never felt before in their hearts.

 Gradually, their relationship has changed obviously.
 They dispute less and speak hear-to-heart more; they worry less and smile more; besides, their hearts are closer.
 Through the true experience, Tingting has tasted that only by practicing according to God’s word can she truly be the apple of her mom’s eyes.
 She has even more experienced the feelings between her and her mom should be based on practicing God’s words.
-This kind of affection between them, though lack of the fragrance of carnations, but was simple and genuine like fruits, bringing them the tang of happiness.
+This kind of affection between them, though without the fragrance of carnations, was simple and genuine like fruits, bringing them the tang of happiness.

 You may be interested in this article: How to Stop Being a Controlling Mother